Netflix/dgs/docs/spring-graphql-integration.md

 We also eliminate the need for part of the DGS code that integrates the framework with Spring MVC/WebFlux, since there isn't much benefit to duplicating low level functionality.

 For the near term, the DGS/Spring-Graphql integration will be available as an opt-in feature via a different spring-graphql flavor of the DGS starter.
-We plan to make this the default mode towards the latter part the year, after we see some level of successful adoption.
+We plan to make this the default mode towards the latter part of the year, after we see some level of successful adoption.

 ![image](./images/dgs_spring_graphql-timeline.jpg#center)